 rack up something: 1) to accumulate a lot of something; 2) to score a lot of points.

-- I racked up a lot of frequent flyer miles traveling to Asia in Europe for business.
+- I racked up a lot of frequent flyer miles traveling to Asia for business.

 on someone’s radar: in someone’s awareness so they can consider it.

 - I’d love to ask Cindy out for a date but I’m not even on her radar.

 - Someone please tell me how I can get this topic on management’s radar — it’s really important.

 - Do you remember when bell bottoms and platform shoes were all the rage?

 - Watch this YouTube channel if you want to find out what fashions are all the rage in Paris.

 go off the rails: to be ruined by poor management.

 - Everything went off the rails when the owner’s son took over the company.